MLT to MLS/MT On-line Program

 - Take courses – and apply for financial aid – as a full-time student

 A separate program application is required for this major.
 Acceptance to the MLT to MLS/MT program is competitive.
 The minimum GPA required to apply is 2.75.
 All applicants must have successfully completed a NAACLS accredited MLT program from a regionally accredited college or university.
 MLT coursework credits must transfer to APSU.
 Applicants must also meet all technical standards required by the program and have at least two years' full time work experience (minimum 4,000 working hours) as a nationally certified MLT in an accredited human diagnostic laboratory.
 The MLT to MLS/MT is an 11-month lock-step program, starting in August and concluding in July.
 You may need to complete prerequisite courses before gaining acceptance to the program.
 If so, you will find APSU offers hundreds of classes online.

 Once accepted, students take two classes during each of four eight-week terms.
 Two eight-week terms are completed in the fall and two in the spring.
 Additionally, you will complete one course during the May session and one course during the summer session.
 Upon successful completion of these courses, you will receive course credit for your work experience.
 Students graduate at the end of summer session in early August.

-- Completion of a program application prior to the February 1 application deadline.
-This is a separate process from application to Austin Peay State University.
+- Completion of the program application.
+This is a separate process from applying to Austin Peay State University.
+We accept applications exclusively through the AHCAS web portal: https://ahcas.liaisoncas.com/applicant-ux/#/login

-- Minimum 2.75 GPA or higher on a 4.0 scale.
+- Applicants must have a cumulative GPA of 2.75 or higher on a 4.0 scale.
 Program admission is competitive.

-- Students must have completed a NAACLS accredited MLT program including clinical rotations.
+- Students must have completed a NAACLS accredited MLT program including clinical rotations in all major laboratory areas: hematology, chemistry, immunohematology, and microbiology.

 - Student must have at least two years’ work experience (minimum 4,000 working hours) as a nationally certified MLT (ASCP, AMT, or similar) in an accredited laboratory (accreditation by CLIA, CAP, or similar)